Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Sorting*
 Click the drop-down list to select the sorting mode.
 The following options are available:

   - **Date**
   - **Amount**

-  If sorting per date is selected, the *Debit-credit interest rate* fields are displayed.
+  If sorting by date is selected, the *Debit-credit interest rate* fields are displayed.

 - *Debit-credit interest rate*
 Enter the corresponding values in both fields.

 - *Sorting*
 Click the drop-down list to select the sorting mode.
+The following options are available:
+ - **normal**
+ - **by cost centers**

+[comment]: <> (Other options possible?)

 - [CLOSE]
 Click this button to close the window.

 - [PRINT]
-Click this button to create the evaluation in a printable format.
+Click this button to create the evaluation report in a printable format.

 [comment]: <> (New window opens with evaluation.
 Describe?)

-[comment]: <> (It doesn't seem to be possible to print out from there -or does it have to do with my settings, no printer set up, etc.?
-A new window opens and shows the evaluation, but no button to print appears in there.
-It is possible to print out the evaluation, though, as follows: Right-clicking with the mouse -> OS context menu -> Print menu for print settings and buttons DRUCKEN / ABBRECHEN.
-Supposed to work like that or bug?)

 ### Account sheet